-Unless the undersigned has otherwise indicated by completing the boxes entitled "Special Issuance Instructions" or "Special Delivery Instructions" below, the undersigned hereby directs that the Exchange Notes and any instrument representing the cash payment to be made in the Exchange Offer be issued in the name(s) of the undersigned, if applicable, and delivered to the address shown below the signature of the undersigned or, in the case of a book-entry transfer of Existing Notes, that the Exchange Notes and any cash payment to be made in the Exchange Offer be credited to the account indicated above maintained with DTC.
+Unless the undersigned has otherwise indicated by completing the boxes entitled "Special Issuance Instructions" or "Special Delivery Instructions" below, the undersigned hereby directs that the Exchange Notes be issued in the name(s) of the undersigned, if applicable, and delivered to the address shown below the signature of the undersigned or, in the case of a book-entry transfer of Existing Notes, that the Exchange Notes be credited to the account indicated above maintained with DTC.

-If the undersigned has (i) tendered certificates for any Existing Notes that are not exchanged in the Exchange Offer for any reason or (ii) submitted certificates for more Existing Notes than the undersigned wishes to tender, unless the undersigned has otherwise indicated by completing the boxes entitled "Special Issuance Instructions" or "Special Delivery Instructions," the undersigned hereby directs that certificates for any Existing Notes that are not tendered or not exchanged should be issued in the name of the undersigned, if applicable, and delivered to the address shown below the signature of the undersigned or, in the case of a book-entry transfer of Existing Notes, that Existing Notes that are not exchanged be credited to the account indicated above maintained with DTC, in each case at Intevac's expense promptly following the expiration or termination of the Exchange Offer.
+If the undersigned has (i) tendered certificates for any Existing Notes that are not exchanged in the Exchange Offer for any reason or (ii) submitted certificates for more Existing Notes than the undersigned wishes to tender, unless the undersigned has otherwise indicated by completing the boxes entitled "Special Issuance Instructions" or "Special

+Delivery Instructions," the undersigned hereby directs that certificates for any Existing Notes that are not tendered or not exchanged should be issued in the name of the undersigned, if applicable, and delivered to the address shown below the signature of the undersigned or, in the case of a book-entry transfer of Existing Notes, that Existing Notes that are not exchanged be credited to the account indicated above maintained with DTC, in each case at Intevac's expense promptly following the expiration or termination of the Exchange Offer.